mlei06/neuroner/README.md

 2. Create/import datasets
 NeuroNER requires datasets to be in BRAT format, structured into train/, valid/, and test/ folders, with matching .txt and .ann files.
 To create a BRAT-formatted dataset from:
-    The PhysioNet raw notes (orig.txt)
-    The Kaggle-provided annotation CSV (train.csv):
-Use the following script:
+    The PhysioNet raw notes (orig.txt) not provided The Kaggle-provided annotation CSV (ann.csv) This is provided already Use the following script:

 ```
 python scripts/process_dataset.py \
-  --text path/to/orig.txt \
+  --text data/rawdataset/<nameoftxtfile>.txt \
-  --annotations path/to/train.csv \
+  --annotations data/rawdataset/ann.csv \
-  --output split_output \
+  --output data/<name of folder you want> \
   --mappings

 ```
 Arguments:

 --text: path to the raw note file from PhysioNet.
+This is not provided

 --annotations: path to the Kaggle CSV file.
+This is provided

 --output: target output directory (e.g., split_output)